inhumantsar/ecs-dns/README.md

-# ECS CNAME v0.1.0
+# ECS DNS v0.1.0

 [![PyPI](https://img.shields.io/pypi/v/ecs-dns}.svg)](https://pypi.python.org/pypi/ecs-dns)

-Creates a Route 53 CNAME for ECS tasks which are assigned a public IP.
+Creates a Route 53 multi-value A record for ECS tasks which are assigned a public IP.

 ## Features

-* Create a dedicated CNAME
-* Add an IP to a round-robin DNS record
+* Create a new A record in a multi-value set

 ## Usage